slicknode/nextjs-slicknode-starter/README.md

 ### Backend

-To deploy the backend to your Slicknode account, navigate to the `server` folder run the following
+To deploy the backend to your Slicknode account, navigate to the `server` folder and run the following
 commands:

     cd ./server